emarins/ocp/README.md

 Role Variables
 --------------

+The central configuration file for the automation is located at defaults/main.yml.
+It is recommended that you created your own variable files and replace the default values.

 The description of the settable variables for this role can be found below.
 You need to ensure you include these variables into your playbook to ensure a successfull installation.

-Parameter			Value (sample)  			Description domain_name			Ibm.local				Domain Name cluster_name			ocp4	         		 	Cluster Name
+Parameter			Value (sample)  			Description

+domain_name			Ibm.local				Domain Name
+cluster_name			ocp4	         		 	Cluster Name
 dns_network			192.168.0.0/24			        DNS Network for the Openshift Cluster.
 Used to set up DNS